Create an account to start saving and reviewing all your favourite recipes

 inspiration

-How to get ahead for Christmas
+How to cook ahead for Christmas

-December 16, 2020 • In Christmas
+November 11, 2025 • In Christmas

-2 WEEKS
+2 weeks

 The flavour of the festive season – and perfect for an impromptu pudding and afternoon treat.
 This gorgeous version uses butternut squash, maple syrup and almonds to take a jar of mincemeat to the next level.
 The beauty of these mince pies is that you can freeze them, then bake from frozen.
 So easy!

 It’s not too late to make your Christmas cake – so give it a go, if you haven’t already.
-Jamie’s recipe is lighter than most, and perfect with a cup of tea (or a glass of your favourite festive tipple).
+Jamie’s recipe is lighter than most, and lovely with a cup of tea (or a glass of your favourite festive tipple).
 Feed it with a little booze a couple of times, and it’ll turn out to be a real treat.

-1 WEEK
+1 week

 PREP YOUR VEGGIES

 It just wouldn’t be Christmas without a spot of bread sauce on your turkey.
 Plus, it’s so simple to make, it would be rude not to!
-Make now, adding a little extra milk as it will thicken overnight,leave to cool and store in the fridge, ready to reheat.
+Make now, adding a little extra milk as it will thicken overnight, leave to cool and store in the fridge, ready to reheat.

+The traditional veggie Christmas dinner – and a great alternative to the Potato & fennel gratin pie.
 Veggie or not, this colourful nut roast with mushrooms and cranberry is amazing.
 Served up in a spicy tomato sauce, it makes for a delicious main course.
 Cook it the day before (to save oven space tomorrow), pop it in the fridge once it’s cool, then reheat under foil on Christmas Day while the turkey rests.

 A beautifully fruity trifle is all the better for making it the day before – the alcohol has time to soak in, and the layers have time to settle.
 And this recipe is Jamie’s mum’s pride and joy, so you’re guaranteed a Christmas Day winner.